Episode Transcript

 Nina Huchthausen (00:04.322)

-All right, welcome everyone to the Make His Business Try podcast.
+All right, welcome everyone to the Makers Business Tribe podcast.
 My name is Nina and in this week's episode, I got Brooke with me.
-Brooke from Pen Analytics.
+Brooke from Penn & Lytics.
 Brooke is hailing from beautiful Perth, where it's probably even hotter from, comparison to where I'm at, even though you're wearing a sweater, but for me, I feel like Perth is always hot.
 And Brooke,

 is one of our, not just one of our latest makers business tribe partners, but she's also a lady who loves data, which to me that doesn't happen often because data is often called this like nerdy space.
 It's a space that gives a lot of people a lot of anxiety and people are like, my gosh, I was never good in math.
 So of course I'm not going to understand data.